SilentRhetoric/WindowSense/README.md

 comfort settings to visualize when the outside air will be just right to throw open the windows for fresh air that won't make your home too hot or cold.

-The RGB LED matrix display uses a rainbow of colors to signal what's happening with the temperature over the next eight hours so you can plan ahead and maximize your home's comfort and efficiency.
+The RGB LED matrix display uses a rainbow of colors to signal how the temperature will change over the next eight hours, so you can plan ahead and maximize your home's comfort and efficiency.

 ## The inspiration

 There's something special about air that's just the right temperature such that you can't feel it at all.
-Last fall, when the days were still warm and the nights were getting cold, my wife and I were trying to open the windows as much as possible for fresh air.
+Last fall, when the days were still warm and the nights getting cold, my wife and I were trying to open the windows as much as possible for fresh air.
 However, as the resident steward of the thermostat, I also wanted to make sure we were not letting in hot late-afternoon air that would kick on our air conditioning or leaving the windows open too long and allowing the house to get too cold from the chilly, nighttime air.
 Depending on the day, there was sometimes just a narrow window of opportunity to let in fresh air that would feel just right and not waste energy.
-And so the idea was born to create a smart device to tell us when it would be comfortable--and efficient-- to throw open the windows for a cross-breeze.
+So the idea was born to create a smart device to tell us when it would be comfortable--and efficient-- to throw open the windows for a cross-breeze.